mmartofel/ocp-easy-install-aws/README.md

 Custom release image override is used to start from most recent or just purposly chosen patch version at the start to save time for 'after install' upgrades chain.

-📖 References
+📖 **References**

 OpenShift Installation Guide

 AWS OpenShift Installer

-🤝 Contributing
+🤝 **Contributing**

 Feel free to submit issues, pull requests, or suggest new features.
-This project is meant to simplify OpenShift installations for AWS users and is community-driven.
+This project is meant to simplify Red Hat OpenShift installations at AWS for any users and is community-driven.

-⚡ License
+⚡ **License**

 This repository is licensed under the MIT License.
 See LICENSE for details.